Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 • Certification and engineering certificate of compliance.

-Rough “Landed & Installed” Total (Indicative)
+Rough “Landed & Compliant” Total (Indicative)

 Cost Component Estimated Range (AUD)